Mrchrissross/DeserterHD/README.md

 # DeserterHD

-Deserter is a game that was created using unity primitive objects meaning no models were allowed to be used for the assignment.
+This was a "Game Design II - Assignment" to create a WWI based game using only primitive assets native to the Unity Game Engine.
+No models or assets were allowed to be used during this assignment and the focus was to be set on fire gameplay.

+Deserter is a First-Person Shooter where the player must escape the prison whilst possibly collecting risks (by taking risks themselves).

 A video of the game may be seen below: